How to set up a Linux VPN server (Beginner's Guide)

 Graphical connection in Network Manager

-Although I like the command line, it is much nice to be able to connect to the VPN with just with one click from your system tray:
+Although I like the command line, it is much nice to be able to connect to the VPN with just one click from your system tray:

 So, to add your VPN configuration to the Network Manager, open the Network Manager settings.
 Click on Add new connection, and import the configuration file you have downloaded from the server:

-Above screenshots are from Plasma 5 Network Manager.
+The above screenshots are from Plasma 5 Network Manager.
 It is almost the same in GNOME and other desktops.
 Just find an option to import the connection.

 After that, you should see a new connection in your connection list.
 Try to enable it.
 If you see that your Network Manager icon changed, this means your VPN works.
 You can go to your web browser and test it.

-When you start your OpenVPN connection from the command line, you will see errors right on the screen if somethings does not work.
+When you start your OpenVPN connection from the command line, you will see errors right on the screen if something does not work.
 Try to understand what it says.
 If you do not how to fix it, google that error message.